AmIWhatIAm/streamwork/README.md

 # streamwork
-Source code of Streamwork using Google Appscripts.
+Source code of Streamwork using Google Apps Scripts.